SmartBioTech/DeviceControl/README.md

     where `<platform>` is either `amd` or `arm`.
 The `by-port` is mapped to `docker` file system to access devices connected to I/O ports.

 `DeviceControl` is running and ready to be used.

-Execute `scripts/example_run.py` to see demonstration of tool's usability on a simulated device.
+Inspect and execute `scripts/example_run.py` to see demonstration of tool's usability on a simulated device.

 ---